-The approach to Nairn Falls consists in part of the traditional path the Lil’wat used in the old days.
+The approach to Nairn Falls consists in part of the traditional path the Lil’wat people used in the old days.
 As you walk along this narrow forest trail through towering trees and substantial rocks, covered with brilliantly green mosses, the river flows alongside, yet well below the footpath.
-It creates an ever present roar and although the sound of the rushing water varies according to the terrain, it is never completely muffled and increases noticeably as you get closer to the falls.
+It creates an ever-present roar and although the sound of the rushing water varies according to the terrain, it is never completely muffled and increases noticeably as you get closer to the falls.

 Listening to this video may give you an impression of the incredible power at work here.

 Turning away from the mesmerizing force of the falls, we get a glimpse of the peaceful mountain scene surrounding the falls, …